ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 #### Command options
 {: #opt-firewall-events-alert}

+`--name`
-- **--name**: The name of the alert policy.
+:   The name of the alert policy.

+`--description`
-- **--description**: The description for the alert policy.
+:   The description for the alert policy.

+`--emails`
-- **--emails**: The email addresses for dispatching an alert notification.
-For example:--emails test1@cn.ibm.com,test2@cn.ibm.com
+:   The email addresses for dispatching an alert notification.
+For example: `--emails test1@cn.ibm.com,test2@cn.ibm.com`

+`--webhooks`
-- **--webhooks**: The webhook ID that for dispatching an alert notification.
-For example:--webhook webhookID1,webhookID2
+:   The webhook ID that for dispatching an alert notification.
+For example: `--webhook webhookID1,webhookID2`

+`--enabled`
-- **--enabled**: Whether or not the alert policy is enabled.
+:   Whether or not the alert policy is enabled.

+`--domains`
-- **--domains**: The domain IDs that for the alert policy.
-For example:--domains domainID1,domainID2
+:   The domain IDs that for the alert policy.
+For example: `--domains domainID1,domainID2`

+`--services`
-- **--services**: Specify which services the alert should monitor.
-Valid values: "country-access-rules", "waf", "firewall-rules", "ratelimit", "securitylevel", "ip-access-rules", "browser-integrity-check", "ua-rules", "lockdowns", "iprange-access-rules", "asn-access-rules", "Managed-firewall".
-(Enterprise plan only).
+:   Specify which services the alert should monitor.
+Valid values: "country-access-rules", "waf", "firewall-rules", "ratelimit", "securitylevel", "ip-access-rules", "browser-integrity-check", "ua-rules", "lockdowns", "iprange-access-rules", "asn-access-rules", "Managed-firewall" (Enterprise plan only).

+`-i, --instance`
-- **-i, --instance**: Instance name or ID.
+:   Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.

+`--output`
-- **--output**: Specify output format, only JSON is supported.
+:   Specify output format, only JSON is supported.

 #### Examples
 {: #firewall-events-alert-examples}